Make a Donation About Contact

 Grades 6-12

 During one classroom session, students reading one of our selected novels or short stories learn to adapt one chapter into a short film.
-Led by RFC’s media educator, students compare and contrast literary and cinematic terms, study how a novel’s story gets adapted into a one-page screenplay, and film and act in a short film.
-The media educator edits the footage during class and screens the final product with the students.
-(Please choose a work of literature from our list of titles.
-Other novels may be considered with advance notice.)
+Students compare and contrast literary and cinematic terms, study how a novel’s story gets adapted into a one-page screenplay, and film and act in a short film.
+RFC education coordinator edits the footage during class and screens the final product with the students.
+(Please choose a work of literature from our list of titles.)

 From Stage to Screen